golemfactory/concent-deployment/README.md

 All the instructions below assume that you're using the remote server.

 ### Building containers and cluster configuration
+Before following these instructions, please make sure that the Concent version you're building (i.e. `concent_version` in `containers/versions.yml`) is listed in `concent_versions` dictionary in `var-concent-<cluster>.yml` file.
+At any given time there can be multiple Concent versions deployed to different clusters within the same environment (e.g. `v1.8` and `v1.9` on `dev`, `v1.9` and `v2.0` on `staging`, etc.) and this dictionary contains configuration values that are not the same for all those clusters.
+Without providing configuration values there you won't be able to generate Kubernetes cluster configuration or use Ansible playbooks to deploy to the cluster.

 ``` bash
 cd concent-deployment/concent-builder/